jneen/resume/resume.md

 * [truth](http://github.com/jayferd/truth), a library to define and manage truth in a datacenter (WIP).
 It's got a sweet declarative ruby DSL.
 * [mathquill](http://mathquill.com), gui editable math in the browser.
 Also, awesomesauce.
 * [rpgem](https://github.com/jayferd/rpgem), an admittedly hacky cli tool to turn gems into binary rpms, with specified exterrnal dependencies, and no dependencies on a compiler, development headers, or development gems.

+## Non-sequitur interests
+* Rock piano.
+Yeah, you heard me.
+* Nonviolence and conflict resolution
+* Meditation as a means to growth
+* Collecting and identifying wild mushrooms
+* Skipping